 Mullen has been a GM roster shop for more than two years, working mainly on the automaker’s certified used vehicle and credit card programs.

-Those assignments are supported by a team of 18 account representatives in Mullen's Detroit office.
+Those assignments are supported by a team of 18 account representatives in Mullen’s Detroit office.
 The DriverSite project is handled in that office by Sara Gozmanian, head of interactive strategic planning.
-She reports directly to Person, who works out of Mullen's Wenham headquarters.
+She reports directly to Person, who works at Mullen’s Wenham headquarters.